You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 Is it true that dried fish has an expiration date?

-Dried fish may survive anywhere from some few weeks to a year, depending on the technique of preservation and the climate in which it is stored.
+Dried fish may survive anywhere from a few weeks to a year, depending on the technique of preservation and the climate in which it is stored.
 Nevertheless, most experts advise that you don’t leave it for more than two months.
 There are a plethora of elements and considerations to keep in mind in order to feel protected.

 Can you keep fish in the freezer for a long time?